Hercules Cluster of Galaxies

 This just looks bunch of stars and some fuzzy stuff.
 But, they are dozens of very distant galaxies.
 The larger ones are about 450 to 525 million light years away […]

 Famous as the Leo Triplet, the three magnificent galaxies gather in one field of view.
-They are NGC 3628 (left-bottom), M66 (center right), and M65 (top).
-All three are large […]
+They are NGC 3628 (right-bottom), M66 (top-right), and M65 (top-left).
+All three are large spiral […]

 There are 5 galaxies right in the middle of this image.
 All the yellowish galaxies are about 300 million light years away, whereas the bluish one is about 260 million […]